tenx29/resync-parallel-worker/docs/api-reference/threadpool.md

 Whether tasks can be dispatched to threads that are already executing a task.
 If `true`, tasks will be dispatched to the next initialized thread in a round-robin fashion even if the thread is busy.
 If `false`, busy threads will be skipped until an idle thread is found, or the thread pool will wait until a thread becomes available.

+!!! important
+    Setting this property to `true` will disable Resync's [Thread State Tracking](../getting-started/thread-dispatching.md#thread-state-tracking) feature, which can improve performance, but without it Resync will not guarantee that all threads have finished their tasks once the task queue is empty.
+Resync should still be able to keep track of this internally, but won't strictly enforce it.

+!!! danger "Experimental Feature"
+    This property may be removed in a future version of Resync if Resync's thread state tracking is found to be stable without this restriction.

 ### AutoDispatch

 [`boolean`](https://create.roblox.com/docs/luau/booleans)